Assistance

 Workshops

-We offer workshops on soil health, composting, plant-soil interactions, soil mapping, and other Our staff and affiliates can offer workshops or guest lectures upon request.
-Just email our conservation planner Nat Bickford at with your interest or a request or for more information.
-First see our workshops page here topics.
+We aim to offer or participate in workshops on a variety of topics in Conversation.
+Visit our workshops page here.
 Our workshops page also offers a list of workshops that have been offered by WCCD in the past and potential future topics.

 “If I am not a farmer – is this for me?”
 Soil health is for everyone!
 WCCD strives to make conservation accessible to all Worcester county residents, independent of scale.